Understanding Wire Wheel Throwing Wires: What Are They?

 Inspecting Wire Brushes for Damage Before Use

-- Look for loose, bent, or broken wires.
+- Look for loose, bent, broken, rusted, or missing wires.

-- Confirm the brush is mounted correctly on the tool to prevent imbalance.
+- Confirm that the brush mounts securely on the tool.

 Choosing the Right Wire Brush